openshift-labs/cloud-native-katacoda/scenarios/debug-app/03-debug.md

 The instructions in this section focus on using **jdb** however if you are familiar with JBoss Developer Studio, Eclipse or IntelliJ you can use them for remote debugging.

-Go to the **inventory-wildfly-swarm** project folder and start JDB by pointing it at the folder containing the Java source code for the application under debug:
+Go to the **inventory-wildfly-swarm** project folder in a new terminal window and start JDB by pointing at the folder containing the Java source code for the application under debug:

-`jdb -attach 5005 -sourcepath :src/main/java/`{{execute}}
+`jdb -attach 5005 -sourcepath :src/main/java/`{{execute T1}}

 Now that you are connected to the JVM running inside the Inventory pod on OpenShift, add a breakpoint to pause the code execution when it reaches the Java method handling the